mark/Bloxley-Tutorials/2 - Tilox/tutorial.md

         ];
     }

 It's pretty clear that this is a reverse of what we're doing in `animatePatchChange()`, but you'll notice that we're no longer specifying a `seconds` option.
-Like we discussed above, when we don't specify `speed`, `seconds`, or `wait`, the animation takes place instantly--and that's fine for undo animations.
+Like we discussed above, when we don't specify `speed`, `seconds`, or `wait`, the animation takes place instantly--which is fine for undo animations.

 So, run Tilox one last time, and you should see everything working together.
 If you want, you can make any of the animations even more complicated and interesting--hopefully this tutorial showed you how it's done!